Double jeopardy: Germany

 The Basic Law (Grundgesetz) for the Federal Republic of Germany protects against double jeopardy if a final verdict is pronounced.
 A verdict is final if nobody appeals against it.

 However, each trial party can appeal against a verdict in the first instance.
 The prosecution or the defendants can appeal against a judgement if they disagree with it.
 In this case, the trial starts again in the second instance, the court of appeal (Berufungsgericht), which reconsiders the facts and reasons and delivers a final judgement.

 If one of the parties disagrees with the second instance's judgement, they can appeal it only for formal judicial reasons.
-The case will be checked in the third instance (Revisionsgericht), whether all laws are applied correctly.
+The case will be checked in the third instance (Revisionsgericht) to see whether all laws were correctly applied.

 The rule applies to the whole "historical event, which is usually considered a single historical course of actions the separation of which would seem unnatural".
-This is true even if new facts occur that indicate other crimes.
+This is true even if new facts come to light that indicate other crimes.

-The Penal Procedural Code (Strafprozessordnung) permits a retrial (Wiederaufnahmeverfahren), if it is in favour of the defendant or if the following events had happened:
+The Penal Procedural Code (Strafprozessordnung) permits a retrial (Wiederaufnahmeverfahren), if it is in favour of the defendant or if the following events have happened:

 In the case of an order of summary punishment, which can be issued by the court without a trial for lesser misdemeanours, there is a further exception:

 In Germany, a felony is defined by § 12 (1) StGB as a crime that has a minimum of one year of imprisonment.